Trump says he ‘strongly’ disagrees with Ga. Gov. Kemp’s decision to reopen businesses

 “There are many situations in which those reactions and community sentiments are gamed and directed in a way that is counterproductive,” Ryan said, comparing the demonstrations during the coronavirus outbreak with protests he had seen against anti-Ebola measures in Congo.

-Adam Taylor, Toluse Olorunnipa, Lateshia Beachum, Miriam Berger, Cindy Boren, Rachel Siegel, Felicia Sonmez, Ariana Eunjung Cha, Allyson Chiu and Teo Armus contributed to this article.
+Adam Taylor, Toluse Olorunnipa, Lateshia Beachum, Miriam Berger, Cindy Boren, Rachel Siegel, Felicia Sonmez, Ariana Eunjung Cha, Allyson Chiu and Teo Armus contributed to this report.